 Have you ever wondered where the first fan came from?
 How it was invented & commercialized, and how it’s being altered to meet the needs of future generations?

 Well, if you want to satiate your thirst for knowledge, read on to have your mind blown!

 1. The First Fans Were Native To India

 We did warn you that the facts are rather surprising – but yes, we were the first ones to lay the foundations of the modern fan!
 The first mention of a fan in history is the ‘Punkah’ – a handheld fan that was used way back in 500 BCE.
-Made from bamboo strips or other plant fibre, the fan was operated manually by a cord.
-During the British rule, in fact, a servant, called the ‘Punkhawalla’, was often hired by the sahibs to swing a large fan fixed to the ceiling with a rope, to provide them comfort in the sweltering Indian summers!
+Made from bamboo strips or other plant fiber, the fan was operated manually by a cord.
+During the British rule, in fact, a servant, called the ‘Punkhawalla’, was often hired by the sahibs to swing a large fan fixed to the ceiling with a rope, to provide them comfort during the sweltering Indian summers!